awslabs/aws-deployment-framework/docs/admin-guide.md

 or alternatively in the bootstrap repository you can find it in the `adf-accounts` directory.

+**Note on Provisioning AWS Accounts via AWS ControlTower** ADF is fully compatible with [AWS ControlTower](https://aws.amazon.com/de/controltower/).
+If you deployed ADF and AWS ControlTower in your AWS Organization and if you opted for vending AWS Accounts via AWS ControlTower, you can ignore the ADF Account Provisioning feature.
+Any AWS Account vended via AWS ControlTower will go through the regular ADF bootstrap process described below.

 ### Bootstrapping Accounts

 #### Bootstrapping Overview